 While the generator gets better at its job, the discriminator gets better in tandem, creating a training dataset that outputs better and better forgeries.
 If the generator can fool a highly sophisticated discriminator, it can fool you too.

 How Could They Influence Us?

-Fake News is the phrase on everybody’s lips in the run up to the 2020 presidential election, with social media heavyweights like Facebook already putting further identity checks in place for political campaigners that want to run ads, to ensure accuracy and honest practice.
+Fake News was the phrase on everybody’s lips in the run up to the 2020 presidential election, with social media heavyweights like Facebook putting further identity checks in place for political campaigners that want to run ads, to ensure accuracy and honest practice.
 While checking for a source has become standard practice, and “don’t believe what you read on the internet” has become a common phrase, should we also not believe our eyes?

 It wouldn’t be an overreaction to say that if this tech is convincingly used to defame politicians and trusted representatives, democracy itself could be threatened.
 Misinformation can be created and spread at breakneck speed via social media and even official news outlets could be fooled.

 In a post-truth world where being the first to report on the most sensational (and clickable) headlines is more important than verifying facts, reputation-destroying falsehoods could be spread like wildfire.
 A doctored video could be viewed millions of times before it is debunked, resulting in the ending of careers, a total shift in the political narrative, and – in extreme cases – could even swing elections.